nithinvarma411/Ecommerce-Follow-Along/README.md

 - Overview of the technologies and tools to be used.
 - Basic understanding of how e-commerce website is build.

-## Milestone 2: Setup Frontend and Backend.
-Create login page in frontend
+## Milestone 2: Project Setup and Login Page

 In this session i have covered: